jdcloudcom/en/documentation/Management/Monitoring/Introduction/Core-Concepts.md

 1 Month | 3 Hours

 **Monitoring Cycle**
-Refers to the Monitoring Time period of an indicator in the Cloud Monitor, which can be selected by: Supports up to the monitoring period of the previous month from the current day.
+Refers to the Monitoring Time period of an indicator in the Monitoring, which can be selected by: Supports up to the monitoring period of the previous month from the current day.
 Optional cycle range: 1 hour, 6 hours, 12 hours, 1 day, 3 days, 7 days, 14 days, optional time period.

-**Cloud Monitor Status**
+**Monitoring Status**
 Normal: The current resource is running normally and the indicator data does not meet the alarm criteria which has been set.
 Alarm: The current Resource Indicator Data has reached the alarm criteria which has been set.
 Data Deficiencies: The current resource monitoring data has not been obtained yet.